Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/01_introduction/introduction.rst

 - :cch:`std::ostream` is an alias of :cch:`std::basic_ostream<char>`
 - :cch:`std::wostream` is an alias of :cch:`std::basic_ostream<wchar_t>`

 You don't need to understand templates for now.
-I'm mentioning this because cppreference documents templates from which these types come from.
+I'm mentioning this because cppreference only documents templates from which these types come from.
 Don't get surprised when searching for *something* you land on *basic_something* with an information what template parameters are - just mentally replace every occurrence of :cch:`CharT` with the type specified in the alias.

 Since :cch:`wchar_t` has significant use only with Windows-related APIs, pretty much all code you will write and see will use :cch:`CharT` as :cch:`char`.
-UTF-8 (which uses single byte :cch:`char` for storing textual data) is by far the most popular text encoding.
+Unicode, UTF-8 encoding in particular, uses single byte :cch:`char` for storing textual data and is by far the most popular text encoding.

 Predefined streams
 ##################